System Design Space

 The main process handles OS functions, files, and integrations, while the renderer process keeps the React interface responsive.

-• IPC acts as an explicit communication bus between processes.
+• IPC works as an explicit communication bus between processes.

 Agent and tool orchestration

-The LLM generates not only code, but also structured actions that Dyad executes through a constrained toolset.
+The LLM returns more than text with code in it: it emits structured actions that Dyad executes through a constrained toolset.

-• Reasoning and action are combined into one managed loop.
+• Reasoning and action are pulled into one managed loop instead of being spread across services.

 Local execution and state handling

-Code and working artifacts stay on the user's machine, which reduces latency and simplifies privacy control.
+Code and working artifacts stay on the user's machine.
+That reduces latency and removes the question of who stores the project's private data and where.

-• The core product does not depend on a mandatory cloud runtime.
+• The core product runs without a mandatory cloud runtime.

-• It is easier to fit into an existing developer workflow and IDE setup.
+• The platform is easier to fit into an existing developer workflow and IDE setup.

 Templates and generation rules

-Project templates and AI_RULES.md define the technical boundaries and expected structure of generated output.
+Project templates and AI_RULES.md define the technical boundaries and expected structure of generated output before the first request to the model.

-• The quick start comes from a prepared foundation instead of a blank project.
+• The start comes from a prepared foundation instead of a blank project the model fills in by guesswork.

-• Generation expectations are defined declaratively at the template level.
+• Generation expectations are fixed declaratively at the template level.

 Checkpoints and rollback

-• Rollback and re-apply become platform capabilities rather than manual rituals.
+• Rollback and re-apply are built into the platform rather than left as manual rituals.

 Application architecture visualization

-The diagram shows Dyad as a local execution stack: from the interface and IPC boundary to project tools, workspace state, and external providers.
+The diagram lays Dyad out as a local execution stack and shows where the trust boundary runs: from the interface and IPC boundary to project tools, workspace state, and external providers.

 User interface and task intake